elastic/elastic-serverless-forwarder/docs/README-AWS.md

   * Still in the "Configuration" tab select "Permissions"
     * Click on the link of the IAM role for the Lambda under *Execution role* -> *Role name*
     * In the new window add a new policy to the role, as described at [Lambda IAM permissions and policies](#lambda-iam-permissions-and-policies)
-  * Back to the the "Configuration" tab in the Lambda window select "Triggers"
+  * Back to the "Configuration" tab in the Lambda window select "Triggers"
     * You can see an already defined SQS trigger for a queue with the prefix `elastic-serverless-forwarder-continuing-queue-`.
 This is an internal queue and should not be modified, disabled or removed.
     * Click on "Add trigger"
     * From "Trigger configuration" dropdown select "SQS"